jon-heard/obsidian-inline-scripts/README.md

 |  5 |             |                                                                |
 |  6 | bye         | return "Goodbye.
 Thanks for your time!";                      |

 In this list of shortcuts, the shortcut #2 has an empty Test string.
 That means that it is a "helper script".
 The code in its Expansion string (a function called "roll") is available to shortcuts after it.
 Shortcut #5 is empty in both its Test AND Expansion strings.
-That means that it is a "helper block".
+That means that it is a "helper-blocker".
 Shortcuts after it do not have access to helper scripts before it.
 The net effect is that shortcuts #3 and #4 have access to the helper script, while shortcuts #1 and #6 do not.

-### Help shortcuts
-Helper scripts and Helper blocks are not mentioned in the help shortcuts, though their About string can still contain help text.

 ***